-Here, we used RNP^{XL} (5) combined with the purification of mRNP components to identify amino acids in RBPs that are in contact with RNA in vivo, and which are thus likely to mediate RNA binding.
-Overall, we identified more than 100 amino acid residues in mRNP components that crosslinked to RNA.
+Here, we used RNPXL (5) combined with the purification of mRNP components to identify amino acids in RBPs that are in contact with RNA in vivo, and which are thus likely to mediate RNA binding.
+Overall, we identified > 100 amino acid residues in mRNP components that crosslink to RNA.
 We chose Npl3 to generate RNA-binding mutants as the role of its RNA-binding activity in its many different functions is unknown.
 Crosslinked amino acids map to the two RNA recognition motifs (RRMs), the linker region between the two RRM domains and the RG-rich domain of Npl3.
-Interestingly, the three generated npl3 mutants in RRM1, the linker between the two RRM domains, or in RRM2 show different phenotypes, although each of the three mutations decreases Npl3's ability to bind RNA.
-A detailed analysis of the npl3-Linker mutation revealed that it leads to aberrant nuclear mRNP composition and a nuclear mRNA export defect.
-Our results suggest that Npl3 functions to recruit the THO complex and the mRNA exporter Mex67-Mtr2 to the transcription machinery and transfers the mRNP components Sub2 and Tho1 from the transcription machinery onto the mRNA.
-Thus, we uncovered a novel function of Npl3 in nuclear mRNP biogenesis and the underlying molecular mechanism by the analysis of specific RNA-binding mutants.
+We generated three npl3 mutants in RRM1, the linker between the two RRM domains or in RRM2, respectively.
+Notably, these three mutants show distinct phenotypes, although each of the three mutations decreases Npl3's ability to bind RNA.
+The detailed analysis of the npl3-Linker mutation revealed that it leads to aberrant nuclear mRNP composition and a nuclear mRNA export defect.
+Our results suggest that Npl3 functions to recruit the THO complex and the mRNA exporter Mex67-Mtr2 to the transcription machinery and transfers the mRNP components Sub2 and Tho1 from the transcription machinery onto the mRNA (Figure 7).
+Thus, we uncovered a novel function of Npl3 in nuclear mRNP assembly and the underlying molecular mechanism by the analysis of specific RNA-binding mutants.
 Globally, the approach presented here can be applied to any RBP in many model organisms and can thus provide novel insights into any RNA-related process.

-MATERIAL AND METHODS
+MATERIALS AND METHODS